viet34tqc/notebook/nextjs.md

 ### Client-side rendering (Plain React.js app)

-Initial Load: App is not rendered
+- Initial Load: App is not rendered
-JS Loaded
+- JS Loaded
-Hydration: App is hydrated, React components are initialized and App becomes interactive If you are trying to visit a react application that has a really large bundle on a slow connection, you might see a flash of white on the page
+- Hydration: App is hydrated, React components are initialized and App becomes interactive (Hydration is the process of getting your static HTML from server and turning it into dynamic DOM that React can modify)

+If you are trying to visit a react application that has a really large bundle on a slow connection, you might see a flash of white on the page

 Pros: